-Recommended exit procedure: continue the Wingover path from the last vertical climb (paragraph j) above) into a "vertical dive, then recover into normal upright level flight at 1.5 metres.
-Other manoeuvring after completion of the cloverleaf is permitted.
+Recommended exit procedure: Continue along the wingover path from the last vertical climb into a vertical dive before recovering into normal upright level flight at the base.
+Other manoeuvres after the completion of the Clover leaf are permissible.

-4.2.15.17.
-Landing manoeuvre
+4.2.15.17 Landing Manoeuvre

-Recommended entry procedure: from normal upright level flight at a height of 1.5 metres.
+Recommended entry procedure: The manoeuvre is entered from normal upright level flight at the height of the base.